1 in 2 manufacturers facing lack of skilled workers: Survey

-New Delhi, May 16 (IANS) More than 1 in 2 manufacturers around the world feel their organisation lacks skilled workers to support smart manufacturing digitisation plans, according to a new survey.
+New Delhi: More than 1 in 2 manufacturers around the world feel their organisation lacks skilled workers to support smart manufacturing digitisation plans, according to a new survey.

 Organisational complexity, integration and process reengineering are the most prevalent challenges for executing smart manufacturing initiatives.